A model for critical current effects in point-contact Andreev-reflection spectroscopy: Fit of the experimental spectra

 Once understood that the functional form of Eq.\,\eqref{eq:R_vs_I} is sufficiently flexible to reproduce the shape of the $V(I)$ and of the $R\ped{s}(I)$ curve experimentally measured in a given material, we tried to apply it to the fit of the experimental d$I$/d$V$ spectra, shown in Fig.\,\ref{fig:rawcurves}, that were measured in a Mg$_{0.85}$Al$_{0.15}$B$_2$ single crystal, and that present very clear dips.
 Note that: i) the material is completely different from the iron-based compound in which the $R\ped{s}(I)$ curves we used to construct the model were measured; ii) our sample is a single crystal and not a film; iii) we are going to use the model of Eq.\,\eqref{eq:R_vs_I} to mimic the current dependence of the Maxwell term $R\ped{M}$ in the contact (and not the onset of the spreading resistance $R_2$ associated to the resistive state of the film, as in Ref.\,\onlinecite{Doring2014JPCS}).
 Despite the model being used in completely different conditions from those which led to its development, we will show that it provides excellent results.

-The spectra of Fig.\,\ref{fig:rawcurves} were already shown, although with a vertical offset, in Ref.\,\onlinecite{DagheroSUST2010} as an example of the temperature dependence of the dips.
-Here, the absence of any offset allows appreciating the position of the normal-state conductance curve with respect to the superconducting ones.
-Here, the Andreev-reflection features completely disappear somewhere between 25.37 and 25.73\,K and we thus defined $T_c^A = 25.5 \pm 0.15$\,K. By the way, the onset of the superconducting transition in this crystal was at $T_c^{on} = 27.8$\,K. It is clear from Fig.\,\ref{fig:rawcurves} that, at low temperature, the high-energy tails of the experimental curves still tend (from above) to the experimental normal-state conductance, despite the presence of clear dips between 5.0 and 7.5\,mV.
+The spectra of Fig.\,\ref{fig:rawcurves} were { measured in a single crystal of Mg$_{1-x}$Al$_{x}$B$_2$ with $x=0.15$, grown by using the high-pressure cubic anvil technique described in Ref. \onlinecite{Karpinski2005PRB} and by optimizing time, pressure and temperature to avoid any phase segregation up to $x=0.32$.
+Indeed, no impurities, twins or intergrowing crystals were detected \cite{Daghero2008JPCM}.
+Due to the difficulty in obtaining significant Al doping levels in MgB\ped{2}, some small inhomogeneity of the doping content can be expected.
+The high quality of the crystals allowed us to obtain spectroscopic contacts and textbooklike PCARS spectra, from which we could extract the energy gaps as a function of the doping content \cite{Daghero2008JPCM}.
+The curves shown in Fig.\,\ref{fig:rawcurves} are instead ``non-ideal'' spectra that were already shown, although with a vertical offset, in Ref.\,\onlinecite{DagheroSUST2010} as a perfect example of the temperature dependence of the dips.} Here, the absence of any offset allows appreciating the position of the normal-state conductance curve with respect to the superconducting ones.
+The Andreev-reflection features completely disappear somewhere between 25.37 and 25.73\,K and we thus defined $T_c^A = 25.5 \pm 0.15$\,K. By the way, the onset of the superconducting transition in this crystal was at $T_c^{on} = 27.8$\,K: {this difference may be ascribed to the aforementioned inhomogeneity in the Al content, but also to a small heating in the contact\,\cite{Naidyuklibro, Verkin79}, which is expected to take place as soon as the Maxwell term appears.} It is clear from Fig.\,\ref{fig:rawcurves} that, at low temperature, the high-energy tails of the experimental curves still tend (from above) to the experimental normal-state conductance, despite the presence of clear dips between 5.0 and 7.5\,mV.
 However, above 20\,K, the high-energy tails lie \emph{below} the normal state at $T_c$.
 This is clearly due to the breakdown of superconductivity in the bulk, i.e. the effect described and treated by D\"oring et al.\,\cite{Doring2014JPCS} that we are not considering here.
 Therefore, if we want to concentrate on the curves that \emph{only} present dips due to the Maxwell term, we have to focus on the range of temperatures between 4.2 K and 18.14\,K.

 Let us thus use Eq.\,\eqref{eq:R_vs_I} to model the current dependence of the Maxwell resistance $R\ped{M}$ that, according to Eq.\,\eqref{eq:R_diff_hetero}, can be considered to be in series with the contact resistance.
 Therefore, we can compute the $R\ped{M}(I)$ curve, that clearly depends on the parameters listed above.